NVIDIA/cuda-quantum/docs/sphinx/quick_start.rst

 The Hadamard gate places the qubit in a superposition state, giving a roughly 50/50 mixture of measurments in the `|0>` and `|1>` states.

-Now that you have succesfully run your first program, you are ready to move on to our :ref:`Basics Section <cudaq-basics-landing-page>`.
+Now that you have successfully run your first program, you are ready to move on to our :ref:`Basics Section <cudaq-basics-landing-page>`.

 C++